CephalofairGames/merc-packs-faq/index.md

 ##  <a name="page_01" class="page-number">1.0</a> Errata

-**Note - Room Tiles 8 and 14 are intentionally missing.
-This is not a production error, and this is not an indication that you are missing any punchboards.** See <a href="#page_2">Component and Setup Questions</a> for more details.

 **Personal Quest 12** - The scenario number should be 65, not 67.
 The scenario name is correct.

 **Scenario 8** Scenario Goals should read, <span class="hidden">"The scenario is complete when the Bandit Commander and all revealed enemies are dead"</span>